 Her 41 LPGA Tour victories places her tied for 10th with Babe Zaharias on the list of players with the most career LPGA tournament wins and first among all active players.

-Bonuses Nancy Lopez
+go site Nancy Lopez

 After a solid amateur career, Nancy burst onto the LPGA Tour in 1978 and never looked back.
 She won 9 times that year, including 5 consecutive tournaments, and instantly became a household name.
 She then won 8 times the following year to cement her fame and went on to win 52 times altogether in a relatively short career at the top.